ycpcs/cs350-fall2018/labs/lab01.md

 that can automatically analyze your program and detect these types of errors.

 To check your program for memory leaks, run the command **```make memcheck```** from the command line.
+You can also run valgrind directly from many IDEs.

 Fix any memory leaks that are detected.